kunalsxngh/SFIA2/README.md

  - Load balancing via **NGINX**, allowing for the use of an reverse proxy
  - Automated testing and deployment via **Jenkins**, executed by GitHub **Webhooks**

+## Numberplate generator
+To explain in brief terms, this project will create a web application that generates a numberplate on each refresh, while also showing the colour of the car that is determined by a set of predefined rules.

 # Contents

 To be added at the end